newky2k/PortableWebClient/README.md

   - Uses 256-bit AES encryption by default

 ## V3.x breaking changes
-With the move to v3 some of the classes have been renamed and moved into different packages, such as `ServiceClientBase` which now exists in `DSoft.Portable.WebClient.Rest` as is now named `RestServiceClientBase`.
+With the move to v3 some of the classes have been renamed and moved into different packages, such as `ServiceClientBase` which now exists in `DSoft.Portable.WebClient.Rest` and is now named `RestServiceClientBase`.

 Addtionally you know have to set an InitVector key of your own on `EncryptionProviderFactory` before encrption and decryption will function.